avanshh99/avanshh99/Readme.md

-<h1 align="left">Hello folks, 👋 I'm Avan Shetty</h1>
+<h1 align="left">Hello folks👋 I'm Avan Shetty</h1>

 ### 👨‍💻 About Me

-Undergrad BE student here to contribute, learn and grow!
+Just figuring out the world, one commit at a time.
 <br>
 - 🔭 I’m currently working on Noteshush 🗣️
 - 📚 I’m learning adv machine learning and agentic ai